ie3ni/asset-ml-framework/README.md

 ## Overview
 DISCLAIMER: This project is intended for research purposes only and is in no way financial advice.

-This project is a modular machine learning research pipeline for predicting an assets short term price direction using technical indicators and multiple models.
+This project is a modular machine learning research pipeline for predicting an asset's short-term price direction using technical indicators and multiple models.

 It compares:
 - Machine Learning Models (Logistic Regression, Random Forest, etc.)
 - Naive Baselines (Always Up, Persistence)
 - Probabilistic outputs (model confidence)

-The goal is not just prediction, but research-grade evaluation of predictive signal vs naive benchmarks.
-The architecture is modular and can be upgraded, as well as repurposed for other research uses.
-This version of the model requires fine-tuning through basic parameters and my current model has already evolved beyond this frameowkr but it still serves as a good guide and starting point.
+The goal is not just prediction; rather, research-grade evaluation of predictive signal vs naive benchmarks.
+The architecture is modular and can be upgraded and repurposed for other research uses.
+This version of the model requires fine-tuning of basic parameters, and my current model has already evolved beyond this framework, but it still serves as a good guide and starting point.

-*To generate and work on each model individually the user only needs to access the model_config.py file and uncomment the model they want to run, and then they can fine tune the desired parameters
+*To generate and work on each model individually, the user only needs to access the model_config.py file and uncomment the model they want to run, and then they can fine-tune the desired parameters

-*To switch the asset being analyzed same idea but in the asset_config.py file
+*To switch the asset being analyzed, same idea but in the asset_config.py file

 General ML Framework at work here: